The Architecture of skowt.cc

 Download Batches in Redis#

-A batch is short-lived, per-user, and disposable, which is exactly the shape Redis is good at. recordDownloadBatch mints a uuidv7 for the batch id, so ids sort by creation time for free.
+A batch is short-lived, per-user, and disposable, which is what Redis is good at. recordDownloadBatch mints a uuidv7 for the batch id, so ids sort by creation time for free.
 It rejects any payload over 512KB, then runs a pipeline: set the batch JSON with a 90-day expiry, zadd the id into a per-user sorted set scored by the current time, and refresh that set's own expiry.
-A per-user cap of 50 batches keeps it bounded; past 50, it reads the oldest ids off the front of the sorted set, deletes their data keys, and trims the set by rank.

 Reads lean on the same structure.
 Listing a user's batches is one zrevrange for the page and a single mget for all the payloads at once.
 If a payload has expired out from under its sorted-set entry, that read treats the entry as corrupt and drops it, so the index heals itself instead of accumulating dead ids.
 Fetching one batch does a zscore ownership check first, so a user can't read a batch id that isn't theirs.
 None of this needs a table, a migration, or a background cleanup job.
-The keys expire on their own.

 Catalogue Query#